jbakse/compform_site/content/pixels/index.md

 ### Sketch

 Explore working with image pixel data directly.
-Most of your sketches should be still images. {bigger}
+Most of your sketches should be still images.

 <!-- This week, most of your posts should be still images. -->